MarkXVI/FullStack_Lab2/README.md

 ## Your computer
 1. Clone the repository and install the nessecary npm modules from the package.json file.

-After that the application can be run
+After that the application can be run with:
 ```
-npm run start
+npm run open
 ```
-Now you can open the site at [Localhost port 8080 link](http://localhost:8080/).
+this will "concurrently" start the server and and open the [Localhost Page on port 8080](http://localhost:8080/) for you!

 add to .env file

 ```
 DB_URL=mongodb+srv://ProgramLogin:PasswordForProgram1@markdb-cluster.ufyct.mongodb.net/FSLab2?retryWrites=true&w=majority
 ```

+## ENJOY!!